 There any number of organisations that are trying to prevent track closures and the like.
 Sadly to say, I have seen some disgusting things left in the bush, and I know it is from people using 4WD vehicles, because it is simply impossible to get to those places without one.
 Also, there are some idiots (this is the bottom of the pit when comparing people with a stupid gene) who use their 4WDs and simply "cut up" in the bush, giving all of us a bad name....stop it and bloody well grow up, before they ban roo bars, spot lights,winches and shut all the tracks!

-WA4WD includes pages and information on Frank Hann, Lonely Graves in the bush, maps (well actually Mudmaps, which I now see is a commercial use of a word that has been used for years by people in the bush, I hope they don't copyright the word "bush" too), information for people travelling the bush, how to shit in the bush and other tasty bits, plus many photos taken around the country side.
+WA4WD includes pages and information on Frank Hann, Lonely Graves in the bush, maps (well actually Mudmaps, which I see is now used commercially to describe a mapping product, though this word has been used for years by people in the bush, I hope they don't copyright the word "bush" too), information for people travelling the bush, how to shit in the bush and other tasty bits, plus many photos taken around the country side.
 Have fun.

 The easiest route to Hyden is from Kelmscott to Brookton and through to Hyden.
 There are not many (if any) late night fuel opportunities so check your fuel status.
 Between Hyden and Norseman there are a few really good camp sites, but no other facilities, and there is no mobile phone coverage...you really are in the bush here!